nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `delcom 14`

 ### Adding iteration to a commission: `additer`
-Adds an image at the specified file path to the current commission.
+Adds an iteration to a specified commission.

-Format: `additer FILEPATH`
+Format: `additer n/DESCRIPTION d/DATE p/FILEPATH f/FEEDBACK`

 * The file path specified should be an absolute path from your root directory.
 * The command requires a commission to be selected.